QR4.5.8 One Process

 Figure 4.19.
 A processing model

-Quarks then combined into protons and neutrons by sharing photons, to give the nucleus around which electrons orbit in atoms.
-The first atom, Hydrogen, was just one proton and one electron, but adding neutrons to the nucleus let other atoms of the periodic table evolve, based on nucleosynthesis.
+Quarks then combined into protons or neutrons by sharing photons, to give the atomic nuclei around which electrons orbit.
+The first atom, Hydrogen, was just a proton and an electron, but neutrons allowed higher atoms to evolve based on nucleosynthesis.
+Both light and matter then evolved from one quantum process running on a network.

-The processing model of Figure 4.19 is simpler because it has no virtual agents, and one fundamental process, that of light, produces all matter.
-Instead of many fundamental particles, many of which do nothing, one process does everything.
-It is also causal, so it answers questions that a particle model can’t, including:
+The processing model of Figure 4.19 has no virtual agents, and only one quantum process underlies everything, including space.
+It also explains what a particle model can’t, including:

 1. Why does matter have mass and charge?
 (4.3.2)